-A1.4Data and Infrastructure needs for new mobility technologiesA1.4.1Data needs for new mobility technologies
+A1.4 Data and Infrastructure needs for new mobility technologies

+A1.4.1 Data needs for new mobility technologies

-New mobility technologies rely on significant volumes of information which describe various aspects of the transport network and its conditions, as well as relevant contextual information such as the weather, events etc. More specifically, they require the handling, processing, fusing and harmonizing huge amounts of data coming from numerous sources, such as GPS, car-floating, traffic operator, weather, GIS and road network, in-car sensor, road sensor or fleet operator data, just to name a few.
-In order to efficiently manage and use the required data for new mobility technologies, the adoption of existing Big Data technologies in the Transportation sector is a requirement that needs to be met.
-However, to the best of our knowledge only a minority of scientific literature related to Big Data technologies in transportation in the European wide-level, the most notable effort is the Infrastructure for Spatial Information in the European Community (INSPIRE) which is essentially a geoportal for storing data of a number of thematic areas, including land cover / land use, population related data and transport network data.
+New mobility technologies rely on significant volumes of information which describe various aspects of the transport network and its conditions, as well as relevant contextual information such as the weather, events etc. More specifically, they require the handling, processing, fusing and harmonizing huge amounts of data coming from numerous sources, such as GNSS, car-floating, traffic operator, weather, GIS and road network, in-car sensor, road sensor or fleet operator data, just to name a few.
+In order to efficiently manage and use the required data for new mobility technologies, the adoption of existing Big Data technologies in the transport sector is a requirement that needs to be met.
+However, to the best of our knowledge only a minority of scientific literature related to Big Data technologies in transportation currently exists.
+On a European wide-level, the most notable effort is the Infrastructure for Spatial Information in the European Community (INSPIRE) which is essentially a geoportal for storing data of a number of thematic areas, including land cover / land use, population related data and transport network data.
 The importance of transport data management and statistical analysis as well as the increased opportunities emerging from big data in transport modelling and planning approaches that incorporate the dynamics and requirements of new mobility technologies are highlighted in recent work (Milne and Watling, 2018).
+In this area it is also important to mention the National Access Points (NAPs) established for the purpose of sharing data within the scope of the delegated acts under Directive 2010/40/EU.

-Big data allow analyses at a more 'raw' level, free of assumptions sometimes made in converting raw data to a manageable form (e.g. 'mechanisms' to convert inductive loop data to vehicle counts) whereas, continuous monitoring allows the study of new kinds of variation (time-of-day, day-to-day, time-of-year, scenario-specific) to correlate with data on events/weather or unexpected events.
+Big data allow analyses at a 'raw' level, free of assumptions sometimes made in converting raw data to a manageable form (e.g., 'mechanisms' to convert inductive loop data to vehicle counts) whereas, continuous monitoring allows the study of new kinds of variation (time-of-day, day-to-day, time-of-year, scenario-specific) to correlate with data on events/weather or unexpected events.
 The use of big data allows for a more widespread monitoring which leads to finer disaggregation of effects and more opportunity to study small and/or disadvantaged groups.
 It also provides the potential to develop transferable behavioural models with more explanatory factors, due to much larger sample sizes which may be applicable to a wider range of policy contexts, socio-political backdrops and locales, rather than just marginal changes from the present, as is often the case in current studies.
 The deployment of big data warehouses which aggregate the required data for transport modeling, while providing the necessary data operations for data management is still at its infancy and novel solutions are required to render data accessible, usable and interoperable for transport modelling incorporating the dynamics and requirements of new mobility technologies.
 Table 5 presents the data needs for the operation of the new mobility technologies for passenger and freight described in the previous sections.